ohle/Swingspector/README.md

 ![Demo](https://raw.githubusercontent.com/ohle/idea-swag/main/screenshots/Demo.gif)

-`Swingspector` adds a new option to run configurations of type "Application".
+`Swingspector` adds a new option to run configurations.
 This option will instrument the application for use with the plugin.

-Select "Swingspector" from the "Modify Options" menu of any Application run configuration, activate the checkbox and choose a shortcut.
+Select "Swingspector" from the "Modify Options" menu of any run configuration that starts a Swing application, activate the checkbox and choose a shortcut.
 Now, when running your Swing application through this configuration, it will react to the configured shortcut by opening a tool window in IDEA with information about the Swing component under the mouse cursor.

 ### Navigation